claroche-r/DMBSR/README.md

 # Test

-Pre-trained model is available at: *model_zoo/NIMBUSR.pth*
+Pre-trained model is available at: *model_zoo/DMBSR.pth*

+Our blur kernels are available for download [here](https://drive.google.com/file/d/1fDtSwItCCqob6ZJ_zvVfvQJ8U1q7dV7D/view?usp=share_link).
+They need to be added in the folder |-*kernels*

 See *test_model.ipynb* to test the model on COCO dataset.